openpitrix/openpitrix/docs/Roadmap.md

 - [ ] Application Management: support to create more application types, such as SaaS, API, native applications, which can be deployed and tested in the runtimes.
 - [ ] User List: introduce user ticket management.
-- [ ] Member Management: add support for adding members such as development, testing, finance, etc.
+- [ ] Member Management: add support for adding new members such as development, testing, finance, etc.